lilypeng212/E-commerce-Growth-Strategy-Analytics/README.md

   - New Users

 - **Revenue**
-  - GMV (Gross Merchandise Value)
-  - 3P Revenue
+  - 3P GMV

 - **Growth Metrics**
   - MoM% (Month-over-Month Growth)
   - YoY% (Year-over-Year Growth)

-This framework enables structured analysis across the funnel and helps identify key drivers of growth.
+This structure supports systematic diagnosis of performance across the funnel and helps identify key drivers of growth.

 ---